Federal University of Science and Innovation of Rio de Janeiro: History

 The Decree No. 47,038 of October 16, 1959, brought greater administrative autonomy to the National Technical School, gradually phasing out first cycle courses and focusing exclusively on training technicians.
 In 1966, Operation Engineering courses were introduced, thus providing training for industry professionals in short-duration higher education courses.
 These courses were conducted in cooperation with the Federal University of Rio de Janeiro (UFRJ) for faculty collaboration and diploma issuance purposes.
 The need to prepare teachers for specific subjects in technical courses and Operation Engineering courses led to the creation of the Teacher Training Center in 1971, in collaboration with the Training Center of the State of Guanabara (CETEG) and the National Center for Professional Training (CENAFOR).

 It is this school that, having received other designations in its trajectory – Federal Technical School of Guanabara (in 1965, to align with the state's name) and Federal Technical School Celso Suckow da Fonseca (in 1967, as a posthumous tribute to the first director chosen from a shortlist based on faculty votes) – was transformed into a Federal Center for Technological Education by Law No. 6,545 of June 30, 1978.

+On September 24, 2026, President Lula signed the law transforming the Federal Center for Technological Education of Rio de Janeiro (Cefet-RJ) into the Federal University of Science and Innovation of Rio de Janeiro (UFCI/RJ).